stepanje/MPDD2/README.md

-# MPDD2
+# Metal Parts Defect Detection Dataset 2 (MPDD2)

-Metal Parts Defect Detection Dataset 2
+MPDD2 is a dataset aimed at benchmarking visual defect detection methods in industrial metal parts manufacturing.
+It consists of more than 700 images, which are divided into the training subset with anomaly-free samples and the validation subset that contains both normal and anomalous samples.
+The dataset can be downloaded at the following link.

 <a id="raw-url" href="https://drive.google.com/drive/folders/1KAJfPPuusS4fEbPocHtIjLehCkpSEUSS?usp=sharing">Download link</a>